American Board of Family Medicine

 Family Doctors provide acute, chronic, and preventive medical care services, disease and illness management, and more

 Family doctors are personal physicians who deliver a range of acute, chronic, and preventive medical care services to individuals of all ages, families and communities.
 In addition to diagnosing and treating illness, they also provide preventive care, including routine checkups, health-risk assessments, immunization and screening tests, and personalized counseling on maintaining a healthy lifestyle.
 Family physicians also manage chronic illness, often coordinating care provided by other subspecialists.

-Specialty training required prior to certification: Three years
+Training required prior to certification: Three years